ReneGa/slacksend/README.md

 # slacksend

 Send messages to an incoming webhook via the command line.
-Useful if you want to automatically send messages via [Slack](https://slack.com).
+Useful if you want to automate sending messages via [Slack](https://slack.com).

 ## Installation